Generation of off-critical zeros for hypercubic Epstein zeta-functions: Generation of off-critical zeros from critical edge zeros

 \section{Generation of off-critical zeros from critical edge zeros}

-This section is about a continuous generation of off-critical zeros from critical edge zeros.
+This section is about a continuous generation of off-critical zeros from the critical edge zeros.

-In the case of left edge zero, equation (\ref{equ}) with $-\alpha/\gamma>0$ has no real solution for $\Delta\rho_y$ if $\Delta d = d-d^* <0$.
-Let us assume that for $\Delta d<0$ there is also a continuous deviation of the $\rho_x$-component from its critical value $\frac{d}{2}$, see equation (\ref{Deltarho}).
+In the case of the left edge zero, Eq. (\ref{equ}) with $-\alpha/\gamma>0$ has no real solution for $\Delta\rho_y$ if $\Delta d = d-d^* <0$.
+Let us assume that for $\Delta d<0$ there is also a continuous deviation of the $\rho_x$-component from its critical value $\frac{d}{2}$, see Eq. (\ref{Deltarho}).
 Considering then the relations (\ref{drho}) in equations (\ref{nonstandard1}) and (\ref{nonstandard2}) and expanding in powers of small variables $\Delta d$, $\Delta\rho_x$ and $\Delta\rho_y$, one obtains